fpganinja/taxi/README.md

 The 10G/25G MAC and PCS logic is also highly optimized for both size and timing performance, with 60 instances fitting comfortably on an XCVU9P -2 on the HTG9200 board, fully utilizing 15 QSFP28 (9 on the board plus 6 via FMC+, 60 lanes total).
 With the low-latency MACs, statistics collection, loopback FIFOs, and XFCP, the footprint is about 14% of the device LUTs at 25G (about 2700 LUTs and 2500 FFs per channel) and about 10% of the device LUTs at 10G (about 2000 LUTs and 2100 FFs per channel).
 The 10G configuration closes timing on the KC705 (single SFP+, 1 lane total) with an XC7K325T -2 at 322.265625 MHz, and the 25G configuration closes timing on the XUSP3S (quad QSFP28, 16 lanes total) with an XCVU095 -2 at 402.83203125 MHz.

 The 1G MAC/PHY/GT wrapper for UltraScale/UltraScale+ supports GTH and GTY transceivers.
+The core supports 1000BASE-X autonegotiation as well as SGMII for operation with tri-mode PHYs and SGMII SFP modules (10M/100M/1G), including dynamic detection of AN and SGMII support.
 TCL scripts for generating the GT cores are provided for several common reference clocks.
 The core supports operation in either a normal latency mode or a low latency mode via the CFG_LOW_LATENCY paremter, which affects the transceiver configuration (buffer bypass).
 The wrapper also provides an APB interface for configuring the transceivers and QPLLs.

-Planned features include SGMII, dynamic rate switching, AN, better integration of the PTP TD subsystem, and white rabbit/IEEE 1588 HA support.
+Planned features include support for more device families, SGMII, 5G USXGMII, dynamic rate switching, AN, better integration of the PTP TD subsystem, and white rabbit/IEEE 1588 HA support.

 ## Statistics collection subsystem